A Boy Named Charlie Brown: Voice cast

-Shermy appears in this film but does not have a speaking role.
-Peppermint Patty and 5 also appear in silent roles.

 Production

 Development

 The film was partly based on a series of Peanuts comic strips originally published in newspapers in February 1966.
 That story had a much different ending: Charlie Brown was eliminated in his class spelling bee right away for misspelling the word maze ("M–A–Y–S" while thinking of baseball legend Willie Mays), thus confirming Violet's prediction that he would make a fool of himself.
 He then screams at his teacher in frustration, causing him to be sent to the principal's office.
 (A few gags from that storyline, however, were also used in the 1967 TV special You're in Love, Charlie Brown.)
+Finance was raised from Cinema Center Films.

 Music

 The film also included several original songs, some of which boasted vocals for the first time: "Failure Face", "I Before E" and "Champion Charlie Brown" (Before the film, musical pieces in Peanuts specials were primarily instrumental, except for a few traditional songs in A Charlie Brown Christmas.)
 Rod McKuen wrote and sang the title song.
 He also wrote "Failure Face" and "Champion Charlie Brown".

 The instrumental tracks interspersed throughout the film were composed by Vince Guaraldi and arranged by John Scott Trotter (who also wrote "I Before E").
 The music consisted mostly of uptempo jazz tunes that had been heard since some of the earliest Peanuts television specials aired back in 1965; however, for the film, they were given a more "theatrical" treatment, with lusher horn-filled arrangements.
 Instrumental tracks used in it included "Skating" (first heard in A Charlie Brown Christmas) and "Baseball Theme" (first heard in Charlie Brown's All-Stars).
 When discussing the augmentation of Guaraldi's established jazz scores with additional musicians, Lee Mendelson commented, "It wasn't that we thought Vince's jazz couldn't carry the movie, but we wanted to supplement it with some 'big screen music.'
 We focused on Vince for the smaller, more intimate Charlie Brown scenes; for the larger moments, we turned to Trotter's richer, full-score sound."
 Guaraldi's services were passed over entirely for the second Peanuts feature film, Snoopy Come Home, with Mendelson turning to longtime Disney composers, the Sherman Brothers, to compose the music score.